JS++

-JS++ is a proprietary programming language for web development that extends JavaScript with a sound type system.
+JS++ is a programming language for web development that extends JavaScript with a sound type system.
 It includes imperative, object-oriented, functional, and generic programming features.
+It is free and open-source software released under a BSD license.

 History

 JS++ first appeared on October 8, 2011.
 The modern implementation was announced at DeveloperWeek 2016 and released on May 31, 2016.
 The language is designed by Roger Poon and Anton Rapetov.

-Syntax

-Type annotations

-Since JS++ is a superset of JavaScript, declaring types for variables is optional.